 all of them

 There appears to be a learning curve for signature based detection when it comes to detecting the bot PEs.
-There is a trend of new versions appearing, but only being detected by a few engines on VirusTotal at first.
-With mathematical model based detection, we do not have those kind of delays.
-With Infinity based products, detecting these bots is a cinch, as our lowest detection confidence is 98% across all Madness Pro samples.
+There is a trend of new versions appearing, but only being detected by a few engines at first.
+With mathematical model-based detection, we do not have those types of delays.
+With Infinity-based products, detecting these bots is a cinch, as our lowest detection confidence is 98% across all Madness Pro samples.

 Here we can see CylanceV making no mistake about detecting these as malware across the board.

 These bots calls back to the index.php file in the root of the command and control panel.
 It only uses HTTP GET requests with a fairly easy to identify set of parameters.
 In the following example, the command and control panel is in the root of the web server.

 User-Agent: Mozilla/5.0 (X11; U; Linux 2.4.2-2 i586; en-US; m18) Gecko/20010131 Netscape6/6.01

 If all the parameters are accepted, the command and control panel responds with a 200 HTTP response code and base64 encoded commands in the response body.
 In some early versions of the panel, there was no validity checking on the parameters.
 After a few versions, a mandatory 'mk' parameter containing six characters in the hex range was introduced to restrict access to the command and control server.
 It is likely more request filters will be implemented to make monitoring these botnets more difficult.

 The commands for the bots are mostly for distributed denial of service attacks, but not exclusively.
 Most commands can have a parameter, which is separated by the original command by an equals sign.
 Below are the commands gathered from version 1.19.

 cfa - Opens iexplore.exe to supplied parameter, then over a span of 15 seconds, attempts to hide the window, but never closes it (speculating this stands for "click for affiliate")